Rolikasi/digital-public-goods-map/README.md

 2. Map pulls set of JSONs from [publicgoods-candidates]('https://github.com/unicef/publicgoods-candidates')

-3. Data is displayed on a world map using Mapbox, and integrated on the React frontend through the [react-mapbox-gl](https://www.npmjs.com/package/react-mapbox-gl) bindings for [React GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).
+3. Data is displayed on a world map using Mapbox, and integrated on the React frontend through the [react-mapbox-gl](https://www.npmjs.com/package/react-mapbox-gl) bindings for [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).

 4. Each workstream is visualized in its own layer, whose visibility can be toggled individually.
 Overlapping layers use a combination of background colors with transparency and fill patterns (hardware and lines).